 |Discovery center tour||Take the tour||Tour, Go!|

-We're deliberately blending the concepts of search and filter in our various filter bars in New Relic One, specifically for distributed tracing, maps, logs, and the shared filter component that appears in the chart builder.
+We're deliberately blending the concepts of search and filter in our various filter bars in the New Relic platform, specifically for distributed tracing, maps, logs, and the shared filter component that appears in the chart builder.
 We don't want to call out one or the other concept, so we're avoiding those specific terms.